 Throughout the day we will look at techniques such as focusing, use of filters vs exposure blending, composition, working with the light and more.

 I am more than happy to discuss other more advanced techniques on 1-2-1 basis as well as to the group, depending on what is beneficial.

 The day is tailored around you as much as possible and I strive to give each of you on the course for that day the best day possible.
 At the end of the day, you will have hopefully learnt new techniques and taken away some imagery you will be proud of.
 I am a friendly and relaxed tutor and I welcome you to keep in touch with me after the course to ask me any questions you may have looked over on the day.
 I have also created a Facebook client area where you can keep in touch, share your photos and keep in touch with other attendees from the day.

 There will be a maximum group size of 4 meaning there will be plenty of 1-2-1 time.
 I will be on hand throughout the day for any questions and my focus will be on ensuring you have the best day possible.

 This workshop is listed as easy/moderate.
-Most locations will be approx. 15 to 30 minutes from the car with returns to the car between locations.
-However you may be covering some steep ground over mixed-terrain.
+Each location on its own is fairly easy with some taking 30 minutes to reach.
+You may be covering some steep ground over mixed-terrain.
 Some footpaths may be paved, however please also expect natural trails of a stable surface where you may encounter natural and unavoidable features such as rocks, tree roots, mud etc. It is unlikely we will be off the beaten track and these paths will be well used and popular.
 Once we arrive at our photography location we may be off the main path and as such extra care must be taken with any potential hazards.
 I will advise if I can see any hazards and if you are unsure, please ask.
 On these workshops, while the locations are easy on their own, we will inevitably walk a fair distance over the course of the day and you can expect to walk anywhere between 3 and 6 miles in a day.